Important note

 Why Oracle TDE licensing is confusing

-You’re right if Oracle TDE licensing feels complex; that's because there it is, and it’s due to differences in licensing across:
+Oracle TDE licensing feels complex; that's because there it is, and it’s due to differences in licensing across:

-- Deployment models (on‑premises vs cloud).
+- Deployment model (on-prem vs cloud)

 Before going any further, there are two key questions to answer: